cube-drone/blog2025/hugosite/content/posts/2024/psycholonials/index.md

 description = "andrew hussie hates his nasty clown followers and so should you"
 +++

+_i'd love to watch a video essay about psycholonials with the caveat that I wouldn't trust anybody who read psycholonials to make a video essay about psycholonials_

 So, I've made no small matter (outside of my blog) out of my growing _Homestuck fandom_.
 (And also: my complete and utter lack of interest in participating in Homestuck fandom.)

 It really is a _singular piece of art_.